relaxday123/Calculator_ios/README.md

 # Calculator_ios

-Drag apk to emulator device to run
+Drag apk file to emulator device to run